sensu/sensu-docs/content/sensu-go/5.19/contributions.md

 menu: "sensu-go-5.19"
 ---

-This page is a placeholder to work around our docs theme menu limitations.

-It marks a section that would be named **Contributions**.
+This page is a placeholder to mark a section that would be named **Contributions**.

-Although a **Contributions** section was included in our sitemap exercise, we do not currently have content to include in this section.
+In the updated docs architecture, this page could include information about:

+- Sensu plugins and projects that are seeking contributors
+- Most-requested plugins
+- Known gaps in the documentation

+This page could also include a showcase of contributed projects.